Incorporating particle flexibility in a density functional description of nematics and cholesterics: The cholesteric behaviour of DNA duplexes

 The strong variations in the predicted pitches between individual DNA conformations prevented the reliable convergence of the DFT procedure, and the large fluctuations in both their handedness and magnitude obtained using different independent ensembles $\Omega_0$ did not allow for the observation of any meaningful tendencies.
-Therefore, we could not reliably determine whether such helical conformations may be linked to the underlying intra-molecular chirality of DNA, nor what their net effect on the cholesteric pitch should be given a large enough statistical sample of the conformational space.
+Therefore, we could not reliably determine whether such helical conformations may be linked to the underlying intra-molecular chirality of DNA, nor what their net effect on the cholesteric pitch should be, given a large enough statistical sample of the conformational space.
 Moreover, it is apparent from Sec.~\ref{sec:nematic} that the UCA should generally be unsuitable for the description of the nematic --- and \textit{a fortiori} cholesteric --- phases of particles whose contour lengths are of the order of the persistence length, so we made no attempt to pursue this study further.

 It nonetheless transpires that the flexibility of DNA duplexes plays a significant role in their liquid-crystalline assembly, which cannot be reasonably neglected in any theoretical investigation of their phase behaviour --- especially in the context of the fine determination of their cholesteric pitch.
-However, the quantitative examination of its effects is an arduous task, as near-persistence-length duplexes are too flexible to be accurately described by the FY DFT in the UCA, while the aspect ratios of their shorter counterparts may be too low for the justifiable use of the PL approximation and other empirical extensions of the Onsager DFT.
+However, the quantitative examination of its effects is an arduous task, as near-persistence-length duplexes are too flexible to be accurately described by the FY DFT in the UCA, while the cholesteric ordering of their shorter counterparts generally entails more involved living polymerisation mechanisms~\cite{Naka07}, which further complicate their theoretical treatment~\cite{DeMi16}.

-In the current framework, one possible way to circumvent these issues would of course be to use the oxDNA model to simulate a nematic phase of elongated DNA duplexes at the concentration of interest, in order to generate ensembles of configurations that are more representative of a real cholesteric phase to be input into the FY DFT.
+In the current framework, one possible way to circumvent these issues would of course be to use the oxDNA model to simulate a nematic phase of elongated DNA duplexes at the concentration of interest, in order to generate ensembles of conformations that are more representative of a real cholesteric phase to be input into the FY DFT.
 However, such simulations may prove to be quite computationally challenging, although they could provide an interesting avenue for future research.